pocomane/brewed-in-the-apocalypse/bita.md

 bla bla

-Finally there are some example situation that the scenarist may use if ey does not have better ideas, or just to get the sense of the ambientation
+Finally there are some example situation that the scenarist may use if ey does not have better ideas, or just to get the sense of the setting

 bla bla